 Before Semi-Permanent Makeup

 ALL SEMI-PERMANENT COSMETIC PROCEDURES ARE MULTI-SESSION PROCESSES.
-An initial application is incomplete until after a follow-up appointment, which must be scheduled approximately 4-12 weeks after your initial appointment.
-There is no additional charge for the follow-up appointment after your initial application as long as it is performed within three months of the initial application.
+An initial application is incomplete until after a follow-up appointment, which must be scheduled approximately 4-8 weeks after your initial appointment.
+There is no additional charge for the follow-up appointment after your initial application as long as it is performed within two months of the initial application.